10 Unique Valentine’s Day Date Ideas

 1. Take a cooking class together.

 Impress each other with your master chef skills and prepare a memorable meal together – the cooking class will supply the ingredients and recipes!
-If your date has a passion for making culinary creations, complement the class with a gift from our chef gift guide.
+If your date has a passion for making culinary creations, complement the class with a gift from our kitchen appliance selection.

 2. Plan a weekend getaway.